jithinofficials-sketch/TEST/README.md

 ## Summary checklist

 - [ ] Password rotation (prod, staging, admin) completed and verified — Step 0
-- [ ] New Droplet created — Step 1
+- [ ] New Droplet created (1 vCPU/2GB — provisional, see RAM risk/rollback notes in Step 1) — Step 1
 - [ ] Docker, tmux, directories set up on new Droplet — Step 2
 - [ ] Old Droplet's SSH key trusted by new Droplet, tested — Step 3
 - [ ] `log_ttl.xml` created and verified on new Droplet — Step 4